awesome1888/eisenwerk/README.md

     [DONE] server-side load process got broken
     [DONE] when SSR, check store for the http code other than 200 or undefined

-         1) CSR
+        1) 404
-            1) Just test for 404 according to the routes, and set status either to 200 or to 404
+            1) CSR: redirect to /404 client-side and on the server set status either to 200 or to 404
+            2) SSR: [DONE] redirect to /404 page and set status to 404
+        2) 401/402
+            1) CSR:
+                We need redirect calculation support client-side, then we decide what to do next
-         2) SSR
+            2) SSR:
-            1) [DONE] Check code after dispatching
+                We need redirect caclulation support server-side in order to be able to send 301, then we decide what to do next
+        3) 500
+            1) CSR:
+                1) production: we will show an error screen by using error boundary or something else
+                2) just show console error and that is it
-            2) ???
+            2) SSR: ???
+                1) production: we need to set status to 500 and instead of the app layout show special screen (where to get it?)
+                2) just res.send() error trace, set status to 500

         7.05) Refactor
             1) [CANCEL] simplify watcher in saga